turingschool/curriculum/source/projects/sales_engine.markdown

 You are to build several classes implementing an API which allows for querying of this data including the objects and methods listed below.
 Note that `.` signifies a class method and `#` signifies an instance method.

 Before digging too deeply into the listed methods below, you need to build a system which can parse the data files and create relationships between all the various objects.

 #### Packaging

 Your code must be wrapped up in a gem named `"sales_engine"`.
 You should not push it up to Rubygems, but it should be installable/runnable from your Github repository.

-In the evaluation process, there will be a `Gemfile` like this:
+In the evaluation process, we will be using this [test suite](https://github.com/gschool/sales_engine_spec_harness) to evalue your
+code:

+Within the *Sales Engine Test Suite* is a Gemfile which loads your repository as a dependency based on the filepath location:

 ```ruby
 source 'https://rubygems.org'